pattern

 (linguistics) a branch of linguistics that deals with meaning, reference, or truth

-Ex: Differences semantics can lead to misunderstandings , especially when translating between languages with distinct cultural contexts .
+Ex: Differences in semantics can lead to misunderstandings , especially when translating between languages with distinct cultural contexts .

 daily words